 Since 1 US cup = 14.4375 cubic inches, the pan would hold about 9.8 cups or say 10 cups even.

-If you are using a larger pan, but plan to fill it to the same depth, then you can just square to ratio of the diameters to get the scaling factor.
+If you are using a larger pan, but plan to fill it to the same depth, then you can just square the ratio of the diameters to get the scaling factor.
 A 12" pan will hold 1.6 times as much as a 9 ½" one [(12/9.5)2].
 I actually recommend this, as it will cause less problems in terms of cooking time.
 If the pan is filled to the same depth, then the cooking time will remain close to the same (see Scaling Recipes).

 Armed with the measured or calculated volumes of various pans, you can now scale your recipe.
 I recommend against scaling a recipe by more than a factor of two.